-I will typically retain case files for a period of seven years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
-This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods
+I will typically retain case files for a period of 12 years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.

-Where various pleadings and documents have been drafted, they may be retained for learning purposes and legal research.
-Where this is the case, I will anonymise the personal information/redact information which may identify an individual/risk assess the continued retention of the documents.
+Where various statements of case and documents have been drafted, they may be retained for learning purposes and legal research.
+Where this is the case, I will anonymise the personal information/redact information which may identify an individual, and will risk assess the continued retention of the documents.